-Table One reports – via a comparison of points and Wins Produced – the fifteen most underrated players.
-Topping the list is Marcus Camby.
-He is followed by Jason Kidd, Andris Biedrins, Jose Calderon, and Tyson Chandler.
+Table One reports – via a comparison of points-per-game and Wins Produced – the fifteen most underrated players.
+Topping the list is Jason Kidd.
+He is followed by Mike Miller, Jamario Moon, Rajon Rondo, and Anderson Varejao.
 Each of these players produced a significant quantity of wins, but generally not via scoring.

 Next we turn to the Wins Produced-NBA Efficiency story.

 Points-per-game has a 0.89 correlation with NBA Efficiency (0.93 correlation with Game Score).
 Although this is fairly high, we see some differences in the names reported in Table One and Two.
-Specifically, Camby, Kidd, and Chandler – who were at the top of Table One – do not appear on Table Two.
-Although these names disappear, Rajon Rondo, Antonio Daniels, Ben Wallace, Jamario Moon, Antonio McDyess, Biedrins, Calderon, and David Lee appear on each list.
+Specifically Kidd and Rondo– who were ranked towards the top of Table One – do not appear on Table Two.
+Although these names disappear, Moon (who tops Table Two), Miller, Varejao, Dominic McGuire, Samuel Dalembert, Shane Battier, and Shawn Marion appear on both lists.

 The final table looks at PER.
 Because this is a per-minute measure, we have to compare the PER ranking to the ranking we see from WP48 [Wins Produced per 48 minutes].